Charar-e-Sharief shrine

-The Charar-e-Sharief Shrine (also spelled Charar-i-Sharief, Charari Sharief, Chrari-Sharif, etc.) is a Sufi shrine and mosque situated in the town of Charari Sharief in the Budgam district, in the union territory of Jammu and Kashmir, India.
+The Charar-e-Sharief Shrine (also spelled Charar-i-Sharief, Charari Sharief, Chrari-Sharif, Tsrari sharief, etc.) is a Sufi shrine and mosque situated in the town of Charari Sharief in the Budgam district, in the union territory of Jammu and Kashmir, India.
 It is one of the oldest and sacrosanct shrines of Indian Muslims, including Kashmir Valley dedicated to a Kashmiri Sufi saint Nund Rishi.

-The shire and mosque were built in 1460 to pay homage to Nund Rishi.
-It has religious significance in the cultural heritage of Kashmir and is considered a holy site for Muslims. but is also visited by Hindus.
-After the Sufi shrine was gutted by a fire in 1995, it was rebuilt.
-The 1995 incident was related to the escape of Pakistan-based terrorist Mast Gul.
-Local people accused the local government of not taking measures to prevent incidences of fire.
+The shrine and mosque, built in 1460 in honor of the revered Kashmiri Sufi saint Nund Rishi, stand as an important symbol of Kashmir’s syncretic religious and cultural heritage.
+Revered by Muslims and visited by Hindus alike, the site represents a long tradition of communal harmony in the region.
+In 1995, the Sufi shrine was destroyed in a fire under highly controversial circumstances.
+Indian state linked the incident to the escape of a Pakistan-based militant, while Pakistani aided local residents have consistently maintained that the shrine was deliberately set on fire by the Indian Army during its operations in the area, maintaining Pakistani based narrative.
+The incident is widely cited by India as an example of the Pakistani state’s disregard for Kashmiri religious heritage.

 History

 After the death of Nund Rishi around 1438, he was buried in Charari Sharief.
 In 1446, the eighth sultan of the valley, Zain-ul-Abidin, laid the foundation stone of the Charar-e-Sharief shrine at the burial site.
 Over the time, the shrine was partially damaged.
 Later, Yakub Shah Chak repaired the damaged parts.
 During the 19th century, an Afghan governor named Atta Mohammad Khan, reconstructed the shrine.
 The shrine compound was engineered when Bakshi Ghulam Mohammad was serving as the prime minister of the state.
 In 1979, the Jammu and Kashmir Academy of Art, Culture and Languages installed an epigraphic stone at the mazar (mausoleum) of Nund Rishi.